Major Nelson: How’d you get in that crazy bottle, anyway?

 I will be leaving the blog afloat for awhile, a digital monument to folly.
 As before, the comments section is scheduled to lock after 30 days, but this time it’s for good.
 Disappointing to my fellow blog participants, I know, and I regret that, but essential to me as I turn my full attention to my next project.

 Ok, let’s do it.
-As you might have deduced from the first two posts of this three part series, I’m going to end this blog exactly as I began it, writing about someone who has never received the recognition he’s deserved, even though he’s now in the NBA Hall of Fame.
+As you might have deduced from the first two posts of this three part series, I’m going to end this blog exactly as I began it, writing about an underdog.
+About someone who has never received the recognition he’s deserved, even though he is now in the NBA Hall of Fame.
 A true and remarkable genius whose astonishing legacy to the Warriors, to the fans of the Bay Area, and to the game of basketball itself, has gone completely unacknowledged since the Warriors won the championship.

 A man whose name was writ in water.
 Continue reading